 New Client Documents

-We ask new clients to complete a New Client Information Form, which also includes our Standard Agreement.
-We require this information, along with hard copies of your vaccination records BEFORE your dog's first stay or Howdy-do Day.
+We ask new clients to complete a New Client Information Form We require this information, along with hard copies of your vaccination records BEFORE your dog's first stay or Howdy-do Day.
 You are welcome to fax the information to (913) 273-1530, email it to firstname.lastname@example.org or bring it by at 4751 S. 13th St, Leavenworth.